jannst/rxjs_poc/README.md

 This project tries to implement a simple state management frontend for an async state machine API.

 ### API Setup
-  - make sure that Golang ins installed
+  - make sure that Golang is installed
   - ```cd api && go run .```

 ### React App Setup